"We delight in the beauty of the butterfly, but rarely admit the changes it has gone through to achieve that beauty" - Maya Angelou

 Trauma

-Anxiety and worry
+Anxiety and Worry

 Depression

-Work and career issues
+Work and Career Challenges

 Anger and Rage

-Grief & Loss
+Grief and Loss

-Cross Cultural and Diversity Issues
+Cross-Cultural and Diversity Issues

 Identity Development